uzair-anwar/Facebook-Backend/README.md

 ## Project Overview

-In this project, we have some features like accounts, posts.
+This project has backend of Facebook clone application.
+In this project we have some features like accounts, posts.
 Users can create an account and log in lately.
 They can see other's posts and also create a post.
 They can also edit or delete their post.
-They can also a post in draft.
-They can edit or delete or publish them as well.

 ## Version